English Core Curriculum

 This course invites students to explore the concepts present in many of the great works throughout history—concepts such as courage, virtue, love, or justice—and examine how they manifest differently in literature across time.
 Students engage with various genres of literature, including music, film, fiction, poetry, drama, and creative nonfiction, ultimately selecting one classic text from the Western literary canon and a contemporary counterpart to utilize for their main focus.
 Students learn how to approach and read complex texts and compare/contrast how these great ideas are presented in their canonical and contemporary selections.
 Ultimately, students become more critical thinkers, readers, and writers through their exploration, deepening their understanding of the great conversation taking place across literature and how the great ideas are at work in their own lives.

-Students in this course explore the many cultures of the Middle East through the oral and written traditions of powerful storytelling in a novel and two novellas, ancient and contemporary poems, and films.
-Each of the stories introduces readers to the history and geography of this region and the religious, ethnic, and economic factors that fuel long-standing conflicts.
-Readers form new understanding of particular cultures in and regional historical contexts.
-Several short essay assignments, usually completed during class, give students the opportunity to synthesize new knowledge about the Middle East as they acquire research skills.
+Students in this course explore the many cultures of the Middle East through traditions of powerful storytelling in works of fiction and nonfiction, ancient and contemporary poems, and films.
+Each text introduces readers to the history and geography of this region and the political, religious, ethnic, and socioeconomic factors that fuel long-standing conflicts.
+Readers form new understanding of particular cultures in regional historical contexts, then choose from creative writing continuation, personal narrative response to reading various perspectives, and literary/historical analyses in order to synthesize their knowledge about the Middle East as they acquire research and communication skills.

 Though it is true that Science Fiction is an art form that lends itself to escapism, it can also be said that many writers use the speculative and the fantastic to examine the tangible world more thoroughly.
 In this course, students will learn to identify the ways in which speculative elements can be used as a metaphor for contemporary social issues.
 Students will also explore the Science Fiction genre as an art form and a tool for liberation.